Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 Popular Hiking Trails

-As I mentioned, I love starting the day with a hike.
+As I mentioned, one of my favorite things to do in Joshua Tree is start my day with a hike.
 Two more popular trails that are worth checking out are:

 - Hidden Valley Nature Trail: A one-mile easy loop trail that takes you through a stunning valley.
 There are also some picnic areas along the trail if you’d like to pack a lunch with you to enjoy the outdoors.